prongbang/prongbang.github.io/privacy-policy.md

 </h3>

 <p>
-	Any claim relating to Endtry Studio's web site shall be governed by the laws of the State of Thailand without regard to its conflict of law provisions.
+	Any claim relating to Wachasit Studio's web site shall be governed by the laws of the State of Thailand without regard to its conflict of law provisions.
 </p>

 <p>